 Skip to main content

-03 · Decide Approve, edit, assign, or reject the proposed action.
+03 · Decide route Approve, edit, assign, wait, escalate, or reject based on authority and missing context.

 Priority signals

-• PO, invoice, or trade document is ready for extraction.
+PO, invoice, or trade document is ready for extractionReady

-• A task has no owner and could slip.
+A task has no owner and could slipTry this

 Blocked work

 Blocked items should not sit silently in the queue.
-Assign the owner, add the missing context, or reject the recommendation so the trail stays clean.
+Assign the owner, add missing context, route the decision to the right reviewer, or reject the recommendation so the trail stays clean.

 End-of-day check